wangpy/google-play-android-publisher-plugin/README.md

 5. Ensure that at least the following permissions are enabled:
     - **View app information** — this is required for the plugin to function
     - **Manage production releases** — optional, if you want to upload APKs to production
-    - **Manage testing track releases** — if you want to upload APKs to alpha, beta, or internal
+    - **Manage testing track releases** — if you want to upload APKs to alpha, beta, internal, or custom test tracks
 6. Click "Add user" (or "Send invitation", as appropriate)
 7. You can now log out of the Google Play publisher account